aaron-grau/curic/javascript/readings/promises.md

 // Using a promise.
 function fetchCat(catId) {
-  // Don't forget to return the promise! return $.ajax.({ url: `/cats/${catId}` })
+  // Don't forget to return the promise! return $.ajax({ url: `/cats/${catId}` })
 }

 fetchCat(1).then(cat => console.log(cat), err => console.log(err))
 ```

-In this small example there difference is negligible.
+In this small example their difference is negligible.
 Promises really excel at error handling and separating concerns.
 In the second example, the `fetchCat` function no longer needs to be involved or 'know about' the expected outcome.

 ## Creating a Promise